-The PFCC and CC have a joint risk management policy and manage and record risks in the same manner, through the same system.
+The PFCC and CC have similar risk management policies and manage and record risks in the same manner, through the same system.
 Risks are reviewed regularly and considered at JIAC meetings.

-During 2018/19, Mazars continued as internal auditors for the Region.
-Regular review and planning meetings took place with Force and OPFCC officers to update on progress and review and to attend the Regional Finance meetings to plan regional collaboration and local audits.
+During 2019/20, Mazars continued as internal auditors for the Region.
+Regular review and planning meetings took place with Force and OPFCC officers to update on progress and review and to attend the Regional Finance meetings.

 Mazars attended each JIAC meeting to routinely report and give assurance on the adequacy and effectiveness of internal control.
 In addition, they contribute to the JIAC forward plan and agenda setting to inform and highlight national and regional themes, considerations and practices.